Marsupial Trouble

 • They might start eating the bad-tasting stuff too.

-• Whatever method you chose, never use deterrents directly on the animal.
+• Whatever method you choose, never use deterrents directly on the animal.

 • Harming possums is not only inhumane, but it’s also illegal.